If you’ve noticed prescription drug prices increasing dramatically over the past few years, you’re not alone.

 - Use coupons and savings programs.
 The best way to start: Ask your pharmacist for any coupons that are available.

-- Use apps and websites like GoodRx or Lowest Med which finds the least expensive price on your prescription near you.
+- Use apps and websites like GoodRx or RetailMeNot Rx Saver (formally Lowest Med) which find the least expensive price on your prescription near you.